-Congratulations on your purchase of a MS Series inverter/charger from Magnum Energy.
-The MS Series is a "pure" sine wave inverter designed especially for rugged mobile applications, home backup power, and standalone applications.
-Powerful, yet simple to use, this inverter/charger will provide you with years of trouble-free performance you have come to expect from Magnum Energy.
+Congratulations on your purchase of the ME Series inverter/charger from Magnum Energy.
+The ME Series is a modified sine wave inverter designed especially for mobile applications.
+Powerful, yet simple to operate, this inverter/charger will provide you with the years of trouble-free performance you have come to expect from Magnum Energy, all backed by our limited 3-year warranty.

 Installation is easy.
-Simply connect the inverter's output to your distribution circuits or electrical panel, connect your utility or AC generator power to the inverter's easy-to-reach terminal block, connect the batteries, and then switch it on for power.
+Simply connect the inverter's output to your distribution circuits or electrical panel, connect your AC to the inverter's easy-to-reach terminal block, connect the batteries, and then switch it on for power.